 My artwork is informed by visual analysis of found objects and images.
 It is a response to specific items appropriated from others to explore stereotypes and to use symbolically.
 My sculptures incorporate particular abandoned objects, like articles of clothing and furniture, that represent stereotypes and offer clues about their prior purposes.
-As I regard the stereotypes of a business suit, for example, I think of politicians, lawyers, salesmen, men on buses, and my own father.
+As I consider the stereotypes of a business suit, for example, I think of politicians, lawyers, salesmen, men on buses, and my own father.
 A business suit isn’t a neutral article of clothing.
 It is loaded with meaning that is interpreted differently from person to person.
 I am interested in how my assumptions about these objects are different from others’.

 I have exhibited my jewelry and artwork in galleries and retail shops across the country, from North Carolina to Oregon, including The Walker Museum in Minneapolis, Minnesota, The Bedouin in Sisters, Oregon, Unfurl in Portland, Oregon, and The Octagon Center for the Arts in Ames, Iowa.